 Cathedral City: Eight miles from Palm Springs, Cathedral City offers options for hiking in nearby Palm Springs along with hikes in Cathedral Canyon.
 In Cathedral City, Victor Trail, via Palm Canyon, is an easy loop trail in Indian Canyons, where the ancestors of the Agua Caliente Indians first hunted more than 2,000 years ago.
 The Murray Hill hike offers views of the southern Santa Rosa Mountains.
 The pyramid-shaped Murray Hill is named after Welwood Murray, a Scottish settler, who built the first hotel in Palm Springs in 1886.
 See Palm Springs listing below for hikes around that city.

-Palm Springs: This town offers an abundance of hiking trails from easy trails to more challenging treks, and there is website to help you determine which to choose.
+Palm Springs: This town offers an abundance of hiking trails from easy trails to more challenging treks.
 The most popular hike is ascending Mt.
 San Jacinto.
 Most hikers catch the Palm Springs Tram up to 8,000 feet and then hike to the 10,000-foot summit.
 Other popular canyons to explore include: Palm Canyon, Andreas Canyon, Murray Canyon and Tahquitz Canyon, which features a waterfall.

 San Diego: Top trails to hike within the city that are less than 20 miles from downtown are: Cowles Mountain, west of El Cajon, with views of Lake Murray, downtown, Mexico and the ocean and Los Peñasquitos Canyon, which includes waterfalls and river views.
 Popular spots to hike in neighboring communities, include: Razor Point Trail and Yucca Point Trail in Torrey Pines State Reserve in La Jolla; Mount Woodson and Iron Mountain Trail in Poway; Cuyamaca Peak Loop Trail in Descanso and Palomar Mountain Observatory Trail in Palomar-Julian.